suberlak/ts_wep/doc/Content.md

 - **WepController**: High level class to use the WEP package.
 - **Utility**: Utility functions used in WEP.
 - **PlotUtil**: Plot utility functions used in WEP.
+- **ParamReader**: Parameter reader class to read the yaml configuration files used in the calculation.

 *There are the following modules in WEP:*